 · Always being buckled up.

 · Slowing down if you see a deer near the road and honk your horn and/or blink your lights.

 If you cannot avoid the deer, do not swerve.
 Just brake hard and hit the deer head on.
-Swerving can put you in the ditch or into the lane of oncoming traffic, resulting in much greater damage.
+Swerving can put you in the ditch, into a tree, or into the lane of oncoming traffic, resulting in much greater damage.

 Do not try to help an injured animal.
-Stay in your car and call 911.
+Stay in your car and dial *47.